AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 ## Overview

-Error charts are defined as part of the series and are used on graphs to indicate the error, or uncertainty in a reported measurement.
+Error bars are defined as part of the series and are used on graphs to indicate the error, or uncertainty in a reported measurement.
+Error bars often represent one standard deviation of uncertainty, one standard error (standard deviation of the sampling distribution of a statistic), or a certain confidence interval (e.g., a 95% interval).

 ## Supported Chart Types

-Here is the supported series types you can use to create the error charts:
+Here is the supported series types you can use to create the error bar charts:

 <br><b>Cartesian</b>
 * [Line](Line-Spline-StepLine_Charts#single_series_line_chart)